ouyi/ouyi.github.io/_posts/2017-12-23-jekyll-customization.md

 tags: [Blogging, Jekyll]
 ---

-**Contents**
 * TOC
 {:toc}
 While Jekyll supports a lot of themes which work quite well out of the box, it allows customizations of almost everything of the site.
 A theme is a pre-defined set of styles, templates, and template variables.
 My site is based on the default Jekyll theme: [minima](https://github.com/jekyll/minima).
+This post shows some of the customizations this site applies on top of minima.

+## Override theme defaults

 The command `bundle show minima` can be used to find the location where the theme artifacts are installed, e.g.:

 ```